 BILS suggested that Yarra contains a significant stock of business and industrial land in the inner metropolitan context.
 Given a likely continuation of the decline in industrial activity and employment in the municipality, BILS recommended facilitating greater diversity of employment activity in both business and industrial areas.
 With employment in Professional, Scientific and Technical Services expected to grow, significantly more office-based employment was recommended.

-The strategy recommended investigating land use change options for sites which interface with the regionally significant Yarra River corridor to maximise employment and amenity in this precinct.
+The strategy recommended investigating land use change options for sites which interface with the regionally significant Yarra River corridor to maximise employment and improve amenity in this precinct.
 It also recommended the development of masterplans or local area plans for precincts where major change is likely, and where amenity, urban design and access considerations are needed.

 The recommendations of BILS have been used by Council to guide Council’s planning efforts for employment precincts.